masonjames/mj-popcorntv-wiki/How-to-install-(Mac).md

 ```sh
 $ sudo node atv.js
 ```
 Step 5.
-It will create a file named "config.json" open it up and change "10.0.1.2" to your local IP address. (can be found in Network Configuration in the System Preferences App)
+It will create a file named "config.json" and auto fill it with your local IP.
 Step 6.
-Safe config.json then run the program again.
+Run the program again.
 If you see something like below then you are ready to move on.
 ```
 Starting PopcornTV
 DnsProxy binding on 10.0.1.2:53